Position

 Average Salary: $125,000

-Farnsworth Group offers exciting opportunities for Survey Project Managers.
+The Farnsworth Group offers exciting opportunities for Survey Project Managers.
 They work in various locations, including Boston, New York, and San Francisco.
-The company focuses on infrastructure and energy projects.
+They focus on delivering high-quality surveying services.

 8. French & Parrello

-French & Parrello offers roles for Survey Project Managers in cities like Pittsburgh, Nashville, and Columbus.
-They focus on engineering and environmental consulting.
+French & Parrello offers attractive opportunities for Survey Project Managers.
+They operate in cities like Columbus, Kansas City, and Oklahoma City.
+They focus on innovative surveying solutions.

 How to earn more as a Survey Project Manager?